lpbborges/test-kenlo/README.md

 ```

 4. Access your application:
 Once the containers are up and running, you should be able to access your Node.js application.
-The exact URL will depend on how you've configured your compose.yml file, but it's typically http://localhost:3000.
+The exact URL will depend on how you've configured your compose.yml file, by default is <http://localhost:3000>.

 5. Stop the containers:
 To stop the running containers, use: